Best Alternatives to TradingView: A Comprehensive Guide

 (Not available in the US)

-The platform offers advanced charting, powerful backtesting tools, and real-time data across various financial products, including stocks, forex, and commodities.
-Additionally, its web version features an unlimited free paper trading account, ideal for training and testing strategies without financial risk or frequent upgrade prompts.
+It delivers advanced charts, reliable backtesting, and real-time data across all major asset classes, including stocks, forex, futures, and commodities.
+The web version includes unlimited free paper trading, ideal for testing strategies without risk.

 Many traders pair broker-owned platforms with standalone tools like TradingView or ProRealTime—platforms that specialize in charting and analysis while offering compatibility with multiple brokers.
 This setup combines the best of both worlds: broker-specific features alongside powerful, independent trading tools.